-Medical AIDS Outreach of Alabama, Inc. recognized a number of rurality-driven barriers related to accessing care in the Deep South.
+Medical Advocacy and Outreach of Alabama (MAO), formerly Medical AIDS Outreach and Montgomery AIDS Outreach, recognized a number of rurality-driven barriers related to accessing care in the Deep South.
 The combination of rurality, health professional shortages, stigma, and poverty compounded by the increasing number of HIV diagnoses in Alabama posed a significant challenge in reaching people living with HIV/AIDS (PLWH/A) in rural Alabama.

 Founded in 1987, MAO began as an all-volunteer force and transitioned to a full service medical facility for HIV/AIDS clients in 1996.
 Since that time, MAO clinic staff have traveled to rural areas throughout Alabama where HIV rates are highest to provide care where it is needed.
 However, the travel burden on the providers took time away from patients as the staff spent nearly half of their day traveling to and from rural clinic locations.